Ten Mile Creek State Fish and Wildlife Area

 Spring

-- Hunters must apply to Springfield Permit Office for permits.
+- Hunters must apply through a lottery to obtain permits.
 Permits are not transferable.

-- Ten (10) permit hunters per season will be allowed to hunt the entire Site.
+- Fourteen (14) permit hunters per season will be allowed to hunt the entire Site.

 - Note the tree stand rule for this site